 You may notice a cosmetic fringe benefit as well: Following your gingivectomy, more of your teeth will be revealed, resulting in better balance between tooth length and gum line for a more pleasing smile.

 Laser surgery is an increasingly popular option and we are on the leading edge here as well.
-Contact Dr. Sayed to see if gingivectomy would help you manage or prevent periodontal disease at 248.901.0000 or click here now.
+Contact Dr. Sayed to see if gingivectomy would help you manage or prevent periodontal disease at 248.901.0000 or visit our contact page.

 Please see: This patient-treatment video illustrates the gingivectomy procedure.